What will I be doing as a volunteer?

 Uganda welcomes thousands of tourists each year, and its friendly and welcoming and atmosphere makes it very easy to relax.
 However, as with anywhere else in the world, there are small risks when travelling.
 As long as you are aware of them and remain vigilant, there are no reasons why you should have any problems during your stay.

 Once you have signed up to volunteer with us, you’ll receive a pre-departure pack which lists our volunteering and health and safety guidelines.
 You are required to adhere to these guidelines during the entirety of your time with us.
 You will also receive a hand-held copy of these guidelines in your arrival pack and they will be discussed further during your welcome talk with our Volunteer Programme Managers.
 Any valuables that you will not need during your stay can be securely stored.

 In the unlikely event that the situation changes whilst you are here in Uganda, we will keep you informed on how it may impact your stay.

 Where will I stay?

-There is also the option for Long Term Volunteers to live on site at certain times of the year but this is largely dependent on numbers and available sites.
+From time to time, there may be the option for long term volunteers to live and work on site at certain times of the year, but this is largely dependent on numbers and available sites.